Officer Pay Cards

 - Mail a letter or Standard Form (SF) 180, Request About Military Records to:

 1 Archives Drive

 St. Louis, MO 63138

-- Fax a letter or Standard Form 180 to: 314-801-9195
+- Fax a letter or Standard Form 180 to 314-801-9195

-Although not mandatory, using the Standard Form (SF) 180, Request Pertaining to Military Records is the recommended method to send a request for military service information.
+Although not mandatory, using the Standard Form (SF) 180, Request About Military Records is the recommended method to send a request for military service information.
 This form captures all the necessary information to locate a record.
 Please Note, the veteran's or next-of-kin's signature is not required on a request to obtain copies of archival records.

 Records of individuals who left service less than 62 years ago are non-archival and are subject to access restrictions under the Privacy Act.

-Generally there is no charge for basic military personnel and health record information provided to veterans, next-of-kin and authorized representatives from non-archival records.
+Generally, there is no charge for basic military personnel and health record information provided to veterans, next-of-kin, and authorized representatives from non-archival records.
 However, the NARA fee schedule authorizes the Agency to collect fees from the public for copies of archival records (44 USC 2116c and 44 USC 2307).

 Mailed and Faxed Archival Requests: